 Industries

-Healthcare Manufacturing Legal Financial Services Retail
+Healthcare Manufacturing Legal Financial Services Retail Distribution & Logistics Construction & Trades Professional Services Nonprofit & Faith-Based

 Resources

-Blog Free Tools & Templates How to Choose an MSP About Contact Free Telecom Cost Audit
+Blog Free Tools & Templates How to Choose an MSP Business Internet Pricing Case Studies HIPAA Compliance CMMC Compliance SOC 2 Compliance

-📍 Statewide Ohio Coverage
+Statewide Ohio Coverage

-Business Telecom & Managed IT
+Business Telecom & Managed IT Across Ohio

-Headquartered in Columbus — serving businesses across Cincinnati, Cleveland, Dayton, Dublin, Westerville, and the rest of Ohio.
+Headquartered in Columbus, serving businesses across Cincinnati, Cleveland, Dayton, Dublin, Westerville, and the rest of Ohio.
 Carrier-neutral telecom, managed IT, security, and cloud from a 23-year Ohio team.

 Where We Work

-We support businesses across Ohio with the same standard: carrier-neutral advisory, fast on-site response, 24/7 remote monitoring, and a real Columbus team you can reach.
+we support businesses across Ohio with the same standard: carrier-neutral advisory, fast on-site response, 24/7 remote monitoring, and a real Columbus team you can reach.

 Southwest Ohio

-Cincinnati, Ohio — Business Telecom & IT
+Cincinnati, Ohio, Business Telecom & IT

 What telecom carriers serve the Cincinnati market?

 Cincinnati has strong carrier competition — AT&T, Spectrum Business, Cincinnati Bell (now Altafiber), Zayo, and Windstream all serve the metro, with fiber available in most commercial corridors.
-Northern Kentucky suburbs (Covington, Florence, Newport) served by the same carriers give Greater Cincinnati businesses flexibility.
-We're carrier-neutral, which means we source the best combination of carriers for your specific locations rather than pushing a single provider.
+Northern Kentucky suburbs (Covington, Florence, Newport) served by the same carriers give Greater Cincinnati businesses flexibility. we are carrier-neutral, which means we source the best combination of carriers for your specific locations rather than pushing a single provider.

 How does Buckeye Telecom support Cincinnati businesses given your Columbus base?